sxMLxr/ML-AI/README.md

 Note:  Created Youtube video displaying SnapML Librarys its use and its effectiveness in modeling build/execution times.
 Purposefully left out datasets, as they can be downloaded.
 No need to create another repository as they are stored on a number of hosted sites.

+Left out "Honors LAB" as part of the course, as this was optional... some labs included are optional work